 The CMS to CMS Signaling (CMSS) Architecture follows the principles outlined above to support a robust multimedia service.
 Figure 1 introduces the key components in the architecture.
-In addition, the definitions of all PacketCable elements (Domain, Realm, etc.) are provided in the PacketCable Interdomain Architecture Technical Report.

 Multimedia Terminal Adapters (MTAs) may either be embedded into the Cable Modem (CM) or they may be standalone.
 The cable access network interfaces to an IP backbone through a CMTS that is the first trusted element within the provider's network.
 The CMTS performs network resource management, acts as a policy enforcement point, and as a source of event messages that can be used for billing.